1j01/anypalette.js/README.md

 The process is currently something like this:

+- In [CHANGELOG.md](CHANGELOG.md), replace the [Unreleased] section with the next version.
+- Make sure all the numbers are right.
+There's five version numbers and a date to update.

-In [CHANGELOG.md](CHANGELOG.md), replace the [Unreleased] section with the next version number (TODO: use [update-changelog](https://github.com/ukatama/update-changelog) (altho it doesn't support links to commit ranges; [this does, but it's for a different ecosystem](https://github.com/pajapro/fastlane-plugin-changelog)), and update the build within `npm version`)
+(TODO: use [update-changelog](https://github.com/ukatama/update-changelog) (altho it doesn't support links to commit ranges... [this does, but it's for a different ecosystem](https://github.com/pajapro/fastlane-plugin-changelog)))

 	npm run build
 	npm test
-	git diff tests/ # there shouldn't be changes to the test data at this point, that should ideally happen in earlier commits git add -A && git commit -m "Update for release" npm version minor # or major or patch git push --follow-tags # better than --tags! npm publish
+	git diff tests/ # there shouldn't be changes to the test data at this point, that should ideally happen in earlier commits git add -A && git commit -m "Update for release" npm version minor # or major or patch or a specific version number git push --follow-tags # better than --tags! npm publish